jaycetyle/vscode-gnu-global/README.md

 * GNU Global is a tagging system.
 There's no language service running in the background.
 You need to press F1 and execute  `Global: Rebuild Gtags Database`  to generate tag files before you can use other features.

+* Specify the output encoding if you're using non-UTF8 Windows.
+You can find the supported encoding from https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings .

+    Ex: Big5 for Traditional Chinese on Windows
+    ```
+    {
+        "gnuGlobal.encoding": "Big5"
+    }
+    ```

 ## Command
 * `Global: Rebuild Gtags Database`
     * Generate tag files for global by running 'gtags'.